 The exhibition doesn’t work on your device (phones or tablets).
 You might receive an ‘unsupported device’ message and be requested to download the appropriate app (ArtSteps) using Google Play or AppStore.
 When you have downloaded, installed and opened ArtSteps it might work.
 Even then you might only have a partial exhibition: sometimes there are no walls; sometimes no guided tour; sometimes no music; sometimes nothing at all.
-We are very sorry about these issues and we will try our best to resolve them with the software developers.
+We are very sorry about these issues.

 You should still be able to view the exhibitions on a laptop or PC – and arguably the art is best viewed on a larger screen.